Data protection

 Value: 188=h26c1Ktha7fCQTx8rXgLyATyITJ111841788-5

-Purpose: Google uses NID in order to adjust advertisments to your Google searches.
-With the cookie’s help Google “remembers“ your most frequently entered search queries or your previous interaction with ads.
-That way you always receive customised adertisments.
-The cookie contains a unique ID, wich Google uses to collect your personal settings for advertising porposes.
+Purpose: NID is used by Google to tailor advertisements to your Google searches.
+With the help of the cookie, Google "remembers" your most frequently entered search queries or your previous interactions with ads.
+This way, you always receive customized advertisements.
+The cookie contains a unique ID that Google uses to collect your personal settings for advertising purposes.

 Expiration date: after 6 months

-Note: We cannot guarantee completeness of the information on saved data.
-This is, because especially concerning the use of cookies, changes can happen anytime.
-To identify the cookie NID, a test page was created, to which Google Maps was included.
+Note: We cannot guarantee completeness regarding the stored data.
+Especially with the use of cookies, changes can never be ruled out.
+To identify the cookie NID, a dedicated test page was created, which only included Google Maps.

 How long and where is the data stored?

-There are Google servers in data centres across the entire planet.
-However, most servers are in America.
-For this reason, your data is widely stored in the USA.
-Here you can read in detail about where the Google servers are located: https://www.google.com/about/datacenters/inside/locations/?hl=en
+The Google servers are located in data centers around the world.
+However, most servers are located in America.
+For this reason, your data is increasingly stored in the USA.
+Here you can read exactly where the Google data centers are located: https://www.google.com/about/datacenters/inside/locations/?hl=de

-Moreover, Google saves some data for a specified period.
-With some other data on the other hand, Google only offers the opportunity for deleting it manually.
-Furthermore, the company anonymises information (e.g. advertising data) in server logs, by deleting a part of the IP-address and cookie information after 9 to 18 months.
+Some data is stored by Google for a specified period.
+For other data, Google only provides the option to delete it manually.
+Furthermore, the company also anonymizes information (such as advertising data) in server logs by deleting part of the IP address and cookie information after 9 or 18 months.

-Due to the automatic delete function for location and activity data, which was introduced in 2019, information that is used for determining your location and web or app activity is saved for either 3 or 18 months, depending on your preferred decision, and is deleted thereafter.
-Furthermore, it is possible to delete this data manually from your browser history via your Google account anytime.
-If you want to prevent the determination of your location altogether, you must pause the category “Web and app activity” in your Google account.
-Click on “Data and personalisation” and then choose the option “Activity controls”.
-Here you can switch the activities on or off.
+With the automatic deletion feature for location and activity data introduced in 2019, information regarding location determination and web/app activity will be stored for either 3 or 18 months, depending on your choice, and then deleted.
+Additionally, you can manually delete this data from the history at any time via your Google account.
+If you want to completely prevent location tracking, you need to pause the "Web and App Activity" section in your Google account.
+Click on "Data and Personalization" and then on the "Activity Settings" option.
+Here you can turn activities on or off.

-Moreover, in your browser you can deactivate, delete or manage individual cookies.
-This function can differ a little, depending on what browser you are using.
-The following instructions will show you how to manage cookies in your browser:
+In your browser, you can also disable, delete, or manage individual cookies.
+Depending on which browser you use, this works slightly differently.
+The following instructions show how to manage cookies in your browser:

-If you generally do not want to permit any cookies, you can set up your browser in a way that ensures you get informed whenever a cookie is about to be placed.
-That way you can decide to either permit or refuse every single cookie.
+If you generally do not want cookies, you can set your browser to always inform you when a cookie is to be set.
+This way, you can decide whether to allow each individual cookie or not.

-Please note, that when using this tool, your data may also be stored and processed outside the EU.
-Most third countries (including the USA) are not considered secure under current European data protection law.
-Data to insecure third countries must not simply be transferred to, stored and processed there unless there are suitable guarantees (such as EU Standard Contractual Clauses) between us and the non-European service provider.
+Please note that when using this tool, data from you may also be stored and processed outside the EU.
+Most third countries (including the USA) are currently considered unsafe under European data protection law.
+Data may not simply be transferred to unsafe third countries, stored, and processed there unless there are appropriate guarantees (such as EU standard contractual clauses) between us and the non-European service provider.

-If you have consented to the use of Google Maps, your consent is the legal basis for the corresponding data processing.
+If you have consented to the use of Google Maps, the legal basis for the corresponding data processing is this consent.
 According to Art.
-6 paragraph 1 lit. a GDPR (consent) this consent is the legal basis for the processing of personal data, as can occur when processed by Google Maps.
+6 para.
+1 lit. a GDPR (Consent), this consent serves as the legal basis for the processing of personal data, as may occur during the collection by Google Maps.

-We also have a legitimate interest in using Google Maps to optimise our online service.
+We also have a legitimate interest in using Google Maps to optimize our online service.
 The corresponding legal basis for this is Art.
 6 para.
-1 lit. f GDPR (legitimate interests).
-Nevertheless, we only use Google Maps if you have given your consent to it.
+1 lit. f GDPR (Legitimate Interests).
+We only use Google Maps to the extent that you have given consent.

-Google also processes data in the USA, among other countries.
-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This can be associated with various risks to the legality and security of data processing.
+Google processes data, among other places, in the USA.
+We point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This may involve various risks for the legality and security of data processing.

-Google uses standard contractual clauses approved by the EU Commission as basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway and especially in the USA) or data transfer there (= Art.
-46, paragraphs 2 and 3 of the GDPR).
-These clauses oblige Google to comply with the EU‘s level of data protection when processing relevant data outside the EU.
-These clauses are based on an implementing order by the EU Commission.
-You can find the order and the clauses here: https://ec.europa.eu/commission/presscorner/detail/en/ip_21_2847
+As a basis for data processing with recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or a data transfer to those countries, Google uses standard contractual clauses approved by the EU Commission (= Art.
+46 para.
+2 and 3 GDPR).
+These clauses require Google to maintain the EU level of data protection when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses, among other places, here: https://ec.europa.eu/germany/news/20210604-datentransfers-eu_de.

-If you want to find out more about Google’s data processing, we recommend you to read the company’s own Privacy Policy at https://policies.google.com/privacy?hl=en-GB.
+If you want to learn more about Google’s data processing, we recommend the company’s own privacy policy at https://policies.google.com/privacy?hl=de.

 Google reCAPTCHA Privacy Policy